CybrHome/custom-background.js/README.md

 # custom-background.js

-> Easily add background themes option to your website in a few minutes.
+> Lets people change the site's background easily.

 ## Intro

 A lightweight jQuery plugin to allow users change the website’s default background and saves the background selected to local storage.
 This plugin can easily be added to any website or web app without any compromise on website's performance.

+## Live Demo

+Try out the live demo [here](http://cybrhome.github.io/custom-background.js).

+## Product

+The idea is to let users easily change the background of the website.
+Users can choose any image or color from the options window to overwrite the default background (provided by developer) of the website.
+And since the background image or color set is saved in local storage of the browser, the background settings will sustain until the user clears local storage.

+Most websites today implement change background theme using server side languages.
+For e.g. Yahoo Mail, Gmail, Twitter etc.
+This is not always an easy solution for front end developers and designers.
+Moreover it kills the performance of the web page.

+We always needed a client side solution to make this easier and faster.
+Hence, this plugin was developed.

 #### Features